V4Fire/Core/src/core/data/README.md

 }
 ```

 Still looks fine and useful, but if we want to create more classes for other data instances we need to create some kind of superclass to avoid "copy-pasting" code lines.
-Also, the superclass may improve our API with added extra functionality, such as support for socket events, middlewares, etc. And this is exactly what "core/data" module does.
+Also, the superclass may improve our API with added extra functionality, such as support for socket events, middlewares, etc., and this is exactly what "core/data" module does.

 ## Default interface